Ashland Public Library

 Join us for this exciting music and movement program!
 We'll dance to favorite kids' tunes, have fun with instruments and other props, and read a story, all while building your child's early literacy and executive function skills.
 For ages 2-5 with a caregiver.

-For this month's Historical Fiction Book Club we'll be discussing "The Tiffany Girls" by Shelley Noble.
+For this month's Front Street Readers Book Club we'll be discussing "James" by Percival Everett.

 Little Picassos Club *for grades K-2